-- B. Coordinate with the Modeling Working Group and Transportation Systems Management and Operations Working Group to explore research and issues related to equity in the implementation of connected and autonomous vehicles and transit. - 3.
-Promote Coordination of Transit Planning and Programming Activities - A. Share notices of transit-related funding opportunities and programs.
-Track the release/continued release of guidance on the Bipartisan Infrastructure Law. - i.
-Continue information sharing for the 5310 program as it is developed, during reviews, and for any discussion/follow-up. - B. Identify and discuss data sources, collection techniques, and new technology that support transit planning activities. - C. Discuss ongoing and transit-related enhancements as they are advanced by NYSDOT. - D. Continue as a conduit for input, participation, and reference throughout the Shared Transit Service Planning & Analytics Initiative.
+3. Promote Coordination of Transit Planning and Programming Activities

+- A. Share notices of transit-related funding opportunities and programs. - i.
+Track the release/continued release of guidance on IIJA/BIL and associated funding programs. - ii.
+Continue information sharing for FTA's 5310 program (Enhanced Mobility of Seniors & People with Disabilities) as it is developed, during reviews, and for any discussion/follow-up. - B. Identify and discuss data sources, collection techniques, and new technology that support transit planning activities. - C. Discuss ongoing and transit-related enhancements as they are advanced by NYSDOT. - D. Continue as a conduit for input, participation, and reference throughout the Shared Transit Service Planning & Analytics Initiative.
+Share research and findings from the Initiative, as well as experience with and application of other transit planning software tools.

-- National Transit Database: Developed and maintained by FTA, the National Transit Database, or NTD, provides essential multi-year information for time-series comparisons of transit agencies' assets (e.g., vehicles, facilities, etc.), operations (e.g., passenger miles traveled, unlinked passenger trips, etc.), finances (e.g., capital costs, operating costs, etc.), and safety event reports.
-NTD products include (but are not limited to) transit provider profiles, national summaries and trends, time series data going back to 1991, and monthly ridership data. - ESRI Transit Network Analysis Tools: These are proprietary GIS tools that allow for various transit analyses to be conducted using ArcMap and ArcGIS Pro.
+National Transit Database: Developed and maintained by FTA, the National Transit Database, or NTD, provides essential multi-year information for time-series comparisons of transit agencies' assets (e.g., vehicles, facilities, etc.), operations (e.g., passenger miles traveled, unlinked passenger trips, etc.), finances (e.g., capital costs, operating costs, etc.), and safety event reports.
+NTD products include (but are not limited to) transit provider profiles, national summaries and trends, time series data going back to 1991, and monthly ridership data.

+- ESRI Transit Network Analysis Tools: These are proprietary GIS tools that allow for various transit analyses to be conducted using ArcMap and ArcGIS Pro.
 These include the Calculate Travel Time Statistics, Calculate Accessibility Matrix, Prepare Time Lapse Polygons, and Create Percent Access Polygons tools.
 ESRI also produces the BetterBusBuffers tool, which allows for the quantitative analysis and mapping of the frequency of public transit across a service area. - Conveyal: This proprietary platform allows for accessibility analyses based on various transportation network and land use scenarios.
-The platform is a suite of integrated components that include building scenarios, evaluating and comparing access based on these scenarios, and a secure, online collaboration for sharing and discussing results of the evaluations and comparisons. - NACTO Transit Street Design Guide: This design guidance includes examples of how to incorporate and promote transit via on street facilities, stations and stops, intersections, and system strategies based on research, evaluation, and case studies of the effects of several types of guidance on transit in North American cities.
+The platform is a suite of integrated components that include building scenarios, evaluating and comparing access based on these scenarios, and a secure, online collaboration for sharing and discussing results of the evaluations and comparisons. - NACTO Transit Street Design Guide: This design guidance includes examples of how to incorporate and promote transit via on street facilities, stations and stops, intersections, and system strategies based on research, evaluation, and case studies of the effects of several types of guidance on transit in North American cities. - Replica: NYMTC negotiated for all NYS MPOs to have access to Replica data.
+Replica provides data about the built environment and how people interact with it through two data sets Places & Trends.